Breast Cancer Gifts & Care Packages in Australia

-To support you following your surgical procedures, we offer a wide range of products as part of our Breast Cancer Care Packages that can help reduce the scarring and increase your body's healing rates.
+To support you following your surgical procedures, we offer a wide range of breast cancer gifts and products as part of our Breast Cancer Care Packages that can help reduce the scarring and increase your body's healing rates.
 Stratamed® can be used on open wounds, so that you can speed up the healing process and minimise abnormal scar formation as soon as possible.
 Once the wound is healed, this can then be switched to Strataderm® - Scar Therapy Gel to soften and flatten raised scars, reduce itching, redness and discolouration.

 The Hope Scar Care Pack contains ScarSil® Silicone Scar Gel and Scar Esthetique®, a silicone base cream designed to lighten and brighten scars, once the scar is flat and smooth.
 These products can be used in combination with Scar FX® self-adhering silicone scar sheets, which are designed to soften and flatten raised scars and come in a large range of shapes and sizes (including breast specific shapes) to cover different scar areas.
 Another option for silicon sheet dressing is Mepiform®, which works to reduce hypertrophic and keloid scars.

 Our easiest go-to for starting on a chemotherapy regimen is our HOPE Essentials Chemo Care Pack, which makes for an ideal breast cancer gift for your loved one.
 We have 3 different levels that cover the most common side effects you might come up against, such as mouth ulcers, dry/sensitive skin, nail weakness, reflux/heartburn and dehydration.
 All these products can also be purchased individually if you wanted to see how you go or if you’re after something in particular.
 Check out our Chemotherapy Care Package range below.

 Some of the main areas to focus on initially would be: